m-voit/concepts-of-programming-languages/study-project/paper.md

 const expectSpaces = optional(expectSeveral(isSpaceChar, isSpaceChar));
 ```

-The same holds true for Go, that supports first class functions as well as JavaScript [she17][gol01].
+The same holds true for Go, that has same support for first class functions than JavaScript [she17][gol01].
 Like in JavaScript it's possible to assign the `ExpectSeveral()` and the `Optional()` function to the `ExpectSpaces` variable.
 The only difference is the chaining of the function calls instead of nesting them and the explicit `Parser` type of the variable.